heba-razzak/AirQualitySF/README.md

 ## Contents

 -   [01_download_purpleair](01_download_purpleair.md): Download PurpleAir hourly PM2.5 data for 2018-2019 in the bay area.
+Download PurpleAir hourly PM2.5 data for 2018-2019 in the bay area.

     Download PurpleAir hourly PM2.5 data for 2018-2019 in the bay area.

 -   [02_download_epa](02_download_epa.md): Download EPA AQS data.

-    Clean PurpleAir data points, ensuring data quality by dealing with outliers and inconsistencies.
-Visualization of outliers.
+    Download PurpleAir hourly PM2.5 data for 2018-2019 in the bay area.